 • Do you have pages for each major product/service/topic you want to promote via SEO?

-• Are your key SEO landing pages well-integrated into your website’s linking architecture?
+• Are your key SEO landing pages well-integrated into your website’s internal linking architecture?

 Canonicalization is a big, fancy word.
 The concept here is that it’s important to make sure that each of your pages only loads with one URL format.
-You don’t want your website to load at both http://www.website.com and http://website.com.
-The reason you don’t want that to happen is that Google actually considers those 2 different websites – and it’s better to focus your efforts on establishing the authority and reputation of 1 website in Google’s eyes.
+You don’t want your website to load at both www.website.com and website.com without one version automatically forwarding to the other.
+The reason you don’t want that to happen is that Google actually considers those 2 different websites, and it’s better to focus your efforts on establishing the authority and reputation of 1 website in Google’s eyes.

 In addition, it’s also important to make sure you tell Google which page you want to rank if there are multiple URL versions of the same page (this is especially important for e-commerce websites).
 Use the rel=”canonical” tag to specify the canonical URL you want to rank in Google.